kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 ### Use case 1

-We start by creating a project and defining a model which, given an asset input **x**, returns a category (random in our example):
+We start by creating a project and defining a model which, given an asset input $x$, returns a category (random in our example):

 ```python